Lotti Brown header

 January Nature Journal Pages

-Take a look through my January nature journal pages with me - the coldest and most wintery month, when I've been wondering what to journal about...
+Take a look through my January nature journal pages with me - the quietest and most wintry month of the year, when I sometimes find myself wondering what to journal about.

 I journal from my home in a small village in East Yorkshire, UK.